 Revisit your notes to remind yourself of key things you did/observed and lessons you learned.
 If you have a lot of notes, condense these to make sure you highlight the most significant things at your interview and don’t ramble.

-Remember that your interviewers are far more interested in what you learned from your work experience than in what you actually did.
+Remember that Medical Schools are far more interested in what you learned from your work experience than in what you actually did.
 When it comes to work experience, quality is more important than quantity!

-You should also show that your work experience gave you a better understanding of how the NHS functions and what it is really like to work in the field of Medicine.
+You should also show that your work experience gave you a better understanding of how the NHS functions and what a medical career is really like.

 Go through your Personal Statement before the interview to check that you remember everything you mentioned.
 Interviewers might use your Personal Statement as a basis to ask you questions about your work experience, so it won’t look good if they bring something up and you aren’t sure what they’re talking about.

 Also consider if there’s anything else you would add to your Personal Statement if you wrote it now.
-Have you done any additional work experience since it was submitted?
-If this is the case, make sure you mention your new experience in the interview, because they won’t know about it already from your Personal Statement.
+Have you done any additional medical work experience since it was submitted?
+If this is the case, make sure you mention your new experience in the interview, because the Medical School won’t know about it already from your Personal Statement.

-Your work experience is like any other interview topic – the more you practise answering common interview questions, the better you will get at talking about it.
+Your work experience is like any other interview topic – the more you practise answering Medical School interview questions, the better you will get at talking about it.

 Check out our guide to common work experience interview questions, with model answers you can adapt to reflect your own experience.